SkillsUnion/tamkeen-cloud/README.md

 4. **Cloud Native Applications**
    - Understanding and implementing containerization using Docker
-   - Deploying and managing applications with Kubernetes
+   - Deploying and managing applications with Docker
-   - Using AWS ECS and EKS for container orchestration
+   - Using AWS ECR and ECS for container orchestration

 5. **Cloud Security and Cost Management**
    - Implementing cloud security best practices